WordPress/openverse-api/CONTRIBUTING.md

 After that, don't forget to tag the issue with the "Bug" label.

-### Questions or Thoughts?
+### Proposing changes or new features

-Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.
+Feel free to open an issue to discuss any new features or if you want to propose any changes.

 ### Pull requests